appellj/nuntius-bot/README.md

 ### On presence change
 For now, until we will switch to Symfony event dispatcher, events can response to presence change, AKA when the user logged out or in.
-We use that option to notify the users for their reminders.
+We use that option to notify the users for the reminders.

 Let's look on how the message: